 Licensing my artwork has taught me SO much about my brand and understanding consumers.

 It's helped inform how I approach talking about my work on social media and has been a great avenue for building up passive income for me so I can focus on being a new mom and snuggling my boy.
 But, as you might be able to tell, it's not for everyone and it's also not as hands-off as you may think.

 That's why my agent, Julie, and I have put our brains and experience together to build my next course—Brand Plus Brand.

 -How to build up an audience on social media

 -Copy to write in a pitch email or deck

 -Trend forecasting and market research

-…then this bad boy will be for you.
-It’s like we’re opening up the minds of manufacturers and brands, and showing you what they look for, their expectations, and how to find them.
+…then this bad boy is for you.
+It's like we're opening up the minds of manufacturers and brands, and showing you what they look for, their expectations, and how to find them.

-So, what do you think?
 Is licensing in your near future?
 Or are you already licensing your work but think you need some help buttoning things up?
-Comment below and let me know where your at and what questions you may have about this subject!
+Comment below and let me know what questions you may have about this subject!